-The Company recognizes new, modified and unvested share-based payment transactions with employees, such as grants of stock options and restricted stock, in the financial statements based on their fair value at the grant date and these awards are recognized as compensation expense over their vesting periods.
-The Company estimates the fair value of stock options issued as compensation to employees and directors on the grant date using the Black-Scholes pricing model and the fair value of shares issued as compensation to employees by reference to their market price.
+The Company follows the authoritative guidance for stock-based compensation which requires that new, modified and unvested share-based payment transactions with employees, such as grants of stock options and restricted stock, be recognized in the financial statements based on their fair value at the grant date and recognized as compensation expense over their vesting periods.
+The Company has also considered the related guidance of the SEC.
+The Company estimates the fair value of stock options and shares issued as compensation to employees and directors as of the date of grant using the Black-Scholes pricing model and restricted stock based on the per share value.
 The Company also follows the guidance for equity instruments that are issued to other than employees for acquiring, or in conjunction with selling, goods or services for equity instruments issued to consultants which provides guidance on transactions in which (1) the fair value of the equity instruments is more reliably measurable than the fair value of the goods or services received and (2) the counterparty receives shares of stock, stock options, or other equity instruments in settlement of the entire transaction or, if the transaction is part cash and part equity instruments, in settlement of the portion of the transaction for which the equity instruments constitute the consideration.
 Options issued with a nominal exercise price in exchange for services rendered were measured at the fair value of the underlying services rendered on the date of grant.
 The expense was recorded to the statement of operations with a corresponding increase in share capital with no additional increase in the number of shares as they were legally not yet exercised.

-(1) Net Loss Per Common Share
+(I) Net Loss Per Common Share